Zokrates/ZoKrates/zokrates_book/src/rng_tutorial.md

 ## Description of the problem

-We have two users, Alice and Bob, who want to have a random number generator so they can bet with each other.
-Each time they just need a single random bit.
-However, they don't trust each other and want to make sure the other user can't influence the chosen value.

-One way for them to do this is for each of them to commit to a 512 bit value by sending a hash.
-Then, they can reveal the 0th bit, the 1st bit, etc. The RNG value for each bit is *RNG<sub>n</sub>=ALICE<sub>n</sub> &oplus; BOB<sub>n</sub>*, so neither of them can know in advance what each bit will be.
-They can use the first 384 bits, and when they get down to 128 bits commit to a new value because it is getting too easy to brute force the hash value.
+Alice and Bob want to bet on the result of a series of coin tosses.
+To do so, they need to generate a series of random bits.
+They proceed as follows:

+1. Each of them commits to a 512bit value.
+Let’s call this value the ***preimage***.
+They publish the hash of the preimage.
+2. Each time they need a new random value, they reveal one bit from their preimage, and agree that the new random value is the result of XORing these two bits, so that neither of them can control the output.

+Note that We are making a few assumptions here:

+1. They make sure they do not use all 512bits of their preimage, as the more they reveal, the easier it gets for the other to brute-force their preimage.
+2. They need a way to be convinced that the bit the other revealed is indeed part of their preimage.

 In this tutorial you learn how to use Zokrates and zero knowledge proofs to reveal a single bit from the preimage of a hash value.

-## Calculate the hash (so you can commit to it)
+## Commit to a preimage

-The first step is for Alice and Bob to each come up with a 512 bit value and calculate the hash to commit to it.
+The first step is for Alice and Bob to each come up with a preimage value and calculate the hash to commit to it.
 There are many ways to calculate a hash, but here we use Zokrates.

 1. Create this file under the name `get_hash.zok`: